Alban MacLellan

 Alban Erskine MacLellan (February 9, 1902 – December 20, 1968) was a railway foreman and a provincial politician from Alberta, Canada.
-He served as a member of the Legislative Assembly of Alberta from 1935 to 1940 sitting with the Social Credit caucus in government.
+He served as a member of the Legislative Assembly of Alberta from 1935 to 1940 sitting, with the Social Credit caucus in government.

 Political career

-MacLellan ran for a seat to the Alberta Legislature as a Social Credit candidate in the electoral district of Innisfail for the 1935 Alberta general election.
-He won a strong first ballot majority defeating three other candidates to pick up the seat for his party.
+MacLellan ran for a seat in the Alberta Legislature as a Social Credit candidate in the electoral district of Innisfail for the 1935 Alberta general election.
+The election used instant-runoff voting and he won a majority on the first round of counting, defeating three other candidates to pick up the seat for his party.

-The 1940 boundary redistribution saw the Innisfail electoral district get abolished, along with other districts whose representatives had gone against the Social Credit party line.
-MacLellan ran for nomination as an Independent Progressive candidate and was nominated at a convention on July 19, 1939.
-He stood for a second term in the 1940 Alberta general election in the Red Deer provincial electoral district and was defeated finishing in last place on the first vote count and getting eliminated.
-He lost to former member of Parliament and Independent candidate Alfred Speakman.
+In 1939, he moved to sit as an Independent-Progressive.
+MacLellan ran for nomination as an Independent Progressive candidate and was nominated as a candidate at a convention on July 19, 1939.
+The 1940 boundary redistribution abolished the Innisfail electoral district, along with other districts whose representatives had gone against the Social Credit party line.

+He ran for a second term in the Legislature, in the 1940 Alberta general election in the Red Deer provincial electoral district.
+He was unsuccessful, placing last on the first count and being eliminated in the second count.
+He lost to a former UFA member of Parliament, Independent candidate Alfred Speakman.